[wprm-recipe-jump]

+I cherish summer months.
+Living in Chicago for over two decades, makes me appreaciate all four seasons to their best.
+There's so much different things to do , to be with nature and ejoy your surroundings.
 What I miss most about summer is the bounty of local fruits and vegetables, besides the beautiful weather of course !
 Thankfully, I can hold on to that summer feeling through my cooking and food.
-Like this delicious peach chutney that has become a family favorite; it works beautifully as a dip or a spread.
+Like this delicious peach chutney that has become a family favorite.

 Towards the end of the summer, peach tree produces bushels of large fruits with firm and creamy textured yellow flesh.
 Such a beautiful sight and nature’s blessings it is!

-They say nature gives you back 10 fold.
-So true !!
+They say nature gives you back 10 fold. it is so true !!
 Our peach trees produce luscious peaches that are bursting with full, rich flavor year after year.
+This peach chutney preserves and cherishes them.

-This beautiful looking Peach Chutney is sweet with a little spicy kick and simply the best!
-It is full of complex flavors with spices like ginger and cumin.
+This colorful fresh Peach Chutney is sweet with a little spicy kick from cayenne peppers.
+It is simply the best!
+Complex earthy flavors of ginger and roasted cumin add unbelievable depth to the taste.

-The sweet juicy peaches combined with the distinctive flavors from the roasted cumin seeds is the perfect balance of the spicy sweet and tangy.
-This unique and delicious combination you will love too.
+Just 5 ingredients create unique distinctive flavors and the perfect balance of the spicy sweet and tangy.
+This delicious combination you will love too.

 To make the jam like consistency, you need to dry out the fruit in it’s own juices.
 So the cooking time will vary based on how juicy and sweet your peaches are.
 It will also depend on how big a batch you’re making.